2TallTyler/hometown_subsidies/README.md

-# HQ Subsidies
+# Hometown Subsidies
+1. Place your HQ in a town
+2. Get subsidy offers
+3. ????
+4. Profit!

-An OpenTTD GameScript which creates passenger subsidies to your headquarters town.
-Designed to be used with the Reduced Passenger Payment NewGRF.
+An OpenTTD GameScript which creates subsidies to the town where you build your headquarters.